Newtown Creek: Industrialization

-By the mid-19th century, Newtown Creek had become a major industrial waterway, with the city starting to dump raw sewage into it in 1866.
+By the mid-19th century, Newtown Creek had become a major industrial waterway, with the City of Brooklyn starting to dump raw sewage into it in 1866.
 It was bounded along most of its length by retaining walls, and the shipping channel was maintained by dredging.
 Public protests over the degradation of the waterway and the surrounding area, and frequent newspaper exposés did little to ameliorate the problem, considering the economic benefit of the industries located along the creek and nearby.
 Queens was not yet a part of New York City, meaning that the city's Board of Health had no jurisdiction there, and the Brooklyn Board of Health sided with the polluters in court.
 Even a report from The New York Times in 1885 that Standard Oil was dumping sludge acid into the creek, covering the banks at low tide, made little difference.
 By the end of the 19th century, the Times was reporting that the creek was totally devoid of any lifeforms.

-The oil industry was centered in Greenpoint, Brooklyn.
-Across the creek, in Laurel Hill or Maspeth, chemical plants and copper smelting facilities also polluted the waterway.
+Oil refineries and distribution depots were concentrated in Greenpoint, Brooklyn.
+Across the creek, in Laurel Hill, later called West Maspeth, chemical plants and copper smelting facilities also polluted the waterway.
 The largest was the 35 acre Laurel Hill Chemical Works, owned by Phelps Dodge, which was in operation between 1871 and 1983.
 At its peak the company employed approximately 1,250 people, but the workforce declined when the company closed the smelter, and eventually the site was sold to the U.S. Postal Service in 1986.
 When the USPS discovered unacceptable levels of heavy metal waste from the smelting process, the U.S. Attorney's office forced Phelps Dodge to void the sale, take the property back, and to clean it up, which, as of 2016, has not been done.